-If you share your life with a dog, you already know most dogs will put just about anything in their mouths.
-Usually, dogs are simply curious and want to chew, but often times they intentionally or accidentally swallow something that should not be consumed.
+You already know most dogs will put just about anything in their mouths.
+Usually, they’re simply curious and want to chew (or learn if the item is edible!), but often times they intentionally or accidentally swallow something that should not be consumed.

 Upon reading this, you can’t help but be concerned for the welfare of your own dog: how do you identify and treat foreign body ingestion, and how can you prevent it?

 To begin with, foreign body ingestion is just as it sounds, any foreign body, or non-edible item, which is swallowed by your dog.
 While smaller items may simply pass through your dog’s system, larger items can become lodged in the stomach and intestines and result in pain, vomiting, or internal injuries.

 Thanks to an informative article on foreign body ingestion from Dr. Ingrid Pyka from the VPI Pet Insurance website, “Understanding The Dangers From A Veterinarian’s Perspective,” below are the symptoms, diagnosis and treatment in brief, as well as preventative measures to keep your dog safe.
 Visit the link below to read the full article and find a second useful resource on the topic.

 A dog with an ingested foreign body does not feel well in general and often stops eating and/or acts depressed.
 Vomiting is a common symptom (although it can be seen in the case of many other illnesses too).
 If there is a complete digestive system blockage, the dog will be unable to keep anything down, including liquids.
 Initially, some dogs with an intestinal foreign body blockage may have diarrhea, but it’s not common if the intestines are blocked.